istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 ### Shared control plane topology

-This multicluster configuration uses a single Istio control plane running on one of the clusters.
+This multicluster configuration uses one or several Istio control planes running on some of the clusters.
-The control plane's Pilot manages services on the local and remote clusters and configures the Envoy sidecars for all of the clusters.
+The control planes' Pilots manage services on the local and remote clusters and configure the Envoy sidecars for all of the clusters.

 #### Single-network shared control plane